contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/02_debug-discover/02_sending.md

 <a class="anchor" name="request-previsualization-response"></a>
 ## Request previsualization / response

-You can previsualize the request you set up as raw text, and by the way get the whole response (if any) as raw text in the tab `HTTP` at the bottom of the Request perspective.
+You can previsualize the request you set up as raw text, and by the way get the whole response (if any) as raw text in the tab `HTTP` at the bottom pane, in the Requests tab.